 With the relaxation of lockdown and the prospect of beautiful warm summer evenings, we can start to think of inviting friends and family for food and drinks in a socially-distanced garden setting.
 And after so long, it makes sense to push the boat out and give your outdoor space a bit of a wow factor.
-The great thing is, with nylon lanterns from The Paper Lantern Company, some outdoor Christmas lights from your loft or garage, and a bit of imagination, you could create a magical look in minutes!
+The great thing is, with nylon lanterns from The Paper Lantern Company, plus some of our White Outdoor Lantern Lights (or some outdoor Christmas lights from your loft or garage), plus a bit of imagination, you could create a magical look in minutes!

 - 21 x 16” (40cm) and 8 x 12” (30cm) Nylon Lanterns in a mix of White, Lilac and Fuchsia

 - 7m of low-voltage outdoor LED festoon lights with the bulbs 50cm apart

 - 15m of low-voltage outdoor LED Christmas lights (our 13m White Outdoor Lantern Lights are the perfect alternative!)